eurus13/writethisway/README.md

 # Write>>This>>Way (aka kNoback Writer)
-No edit plaintext editor to help encourag you to write now, edit later
+No edit plaintext editor to help encourage you to write now and edit later